QuasimodoNZ/SWEN301_Group-Project/README.md

 From a webbrowser go to ```localhost:[port no.]```, if no port number is entered then the default is 8000.If something is already using that port then have a look at the terminal as it will show the port number.

+Username: admin
+Password: admin

+PS you can edit things through the administration area if you have permissions This includes users and their permissions.